AdobeDocs/ff-services-docs/src/pages/audio_video/audio/index.md

 ### Step 0: Obtain a valid access token

 Ensure you have reference to a valid access token.
-See the [Authentication Guide](../authentication/) for details on how to obtain such a token.
+See the [Firefly Services Getting Started Guide](../../guides/get-started.md) for details on how to obtain such a token.

 ### Step 1: Create an asset